Is My Child Eligible for Free Dental Care Under CDCP in BC?

 Take a look: CDCP status checker

-Children do not qualify if they have access to private dental insurance.
-This point is often misunderstood.
-Even limited private plans disqualify a child from CDCP benefits.
+Children do not qualify if they have access to private dental insurance, including coverage that is available but not actively used.

 Coverage limitations and co-payments for children